Pride doesn’t end in June

 “The lockdown gave me time to experiment more with my looks and style but it feels very limiting.
 Even though I had restricted supplies, I learned to depend more on being resourceful and creative with what I have.
 These bleak current events are very concerning but I still try and divert my energy to productivity.
 I’ve been given time to reflect more on my drag persona, how I can evolve and progress for the future.
 What’s currently happening is beyond my control so I just make do with what makes me sane, being creative and drag as an outlet.”

 Not of this World

 Being AFAB, or Assigned Female At Birth, Marlyn finds herself at a unique position in the drag community.
 She experienced cyberbullying and people invalidating her drag because she has never performed in drag as an AFAB drag artist.

-“The pandemic heightened my insecurities since I’m at home most of the time.
-Being at home all the time made me relapse on many negative thoughts and behaviors but I am coping by focusing on work and posting what I love to do, which is makeup.”
+“The pandemic heightened my insecurities since I'm at home most of the time.
+Being at home all the time made me relapse on many negative thoughts and behaviors but I am coping up by focusing on work and posting what I love to do, which is makeup.”

 Baked as a Cake

 Jade is a trans woman who also happens to be a sultry show girl.